Made in Preston and the surrounding area, the engineers story.

 Alston Hall Courses

 Friendly Alston Hall just east of Preston and set in the beautiful and tranquil Ribble Valley has a programme of courses throughout the year.
 Art, Craft, Music, Humanities and more for beginners to the accomplished.
-Their 2014 Spring / Summer catalogue has just been issued.
+This shows their 2014 Spring / Summer catalogue, the autumn / winter one is around.
 Their website is on our links page or you can ring them on 01772 784661.

 Ribble Vehicle Preservation Trust